napari/napari/docs/MISSION_AND_VALUES.md

 ## Our values

 - We are **inclusive**.
 We welcome and mentor newcomers who are making their first contribution and strive to grow our most dedicated contributors into [core developers](CORE_DEV_GUIDE.md).
+We have a [Code of Conduct](CODE_OF_CONDUCT.md) to make napari a welcoming place for all.

 - We are **community-driven**.
 We respond to feature requests and proposals on our [issue tracker](https://github.com/napari/napari/issues), making decisions that are driven by our users’ requirements, not by the whims of the core team.